-Could COP29 open the path to more ambitious national climate commitments?
+Could COP29 put us on the path to more ambitious national climate commitments?

-The Paris Agreement requires all participating countries to prepare their own Nationally Determined Contributions (NDCs) setting out national targets for reducing greenhouse gas (GHG) emissions, often accompanied by details of their proposed policies and actions.
+The Paris Agreement requires all participating countries to prepare their own Nationally Determined Contributions (NDCs) setting out targets for reducing greenhouse gas (GHG) emissions, strengthening adaptation to climate impacts, and ensuring a just and equitable transition.
+The submissions are often accompanied by details of their proposed policies and actions to ensure their effective implementation.

 NDCs must be resubmitted every five years, with each generation expected to show progression in terms of ambition.
 The first NDCs were submitted in 2015, and the second editions in 2021 (having had a 12-month extension due to the pandemic).
 Many countries have also provided further NDC updates outside of the standard 5 year cycle, in response to the Glasgow Climate Pact (opens as a download) of COP26.